-At the end of the study there were significant differences in systolic and diastolic blood pressure, all within the normal healthy range.*
+At the end of the study, there were significant differences in systolic and diastolic blood pressure, as measured within the normal healthy range.*

 This study confirms the suitability of this grape seed extract for the management of blood pressure, maintaining blood pressure levels already within the normal range.*

 Additionally, there were no effects on blood glucose levels or serum lipid levels, making this product suitable for management of metabolic syndrome.*

 A team of researchers made a remarkable discovery, and for their achievement, earned the Nobel Prize in 1998.

 They described how the endothelial cells lining the walls of your blood vessels play a crucial role in regulating blood flow and blood pressure.*

 These cells produce a gas called nitric oxide (NO) that helps:

 - Your blood vessels stay relaxed and open for blood flow.*

 - Promote healthy blood vessel flexibility and dilation.*

 As a part of normal aging, your body’s ability to produce nitric oxide declines.
 And that means many people can clearly use some help to support optimal blood flow.*